byteball/headless-obyte/README.md

 Don't keep more money than necessary on the server wallet, withdraw the excess using `pay` command in the chat interface.

+## Custom commands

+Payments are the central but not the only type of data that Byteball stores.
+In [play/](play/) subdirectory, you will find many small scripts that demonstrate how to create other message types that are not available through the GUI wallet.
+In particular, you can declare and issue your own assets, post data as an oracle, create polls and cast votes.
+Just edit any of these scripts and run it.